hitokiri-mata/katacoda-courses/kubernetes-applications/sonarqube/step3.md

 (Note: There are a few issues with the chart that are being addressed, so at this moment these steps may not work.)

-`helm install stable/sonarqube --name my-sonar --namespace sonarqube -f sonarqube-values.yaml`{{execute}}
+`cd & helm install stable/sonarqube --name my-sonar --namespace sonarqube -f sonarqube-values.yaml`{{execute}}

 `export NODE_PORT=$(kubectl get --namespace sonarqube -o jsonpath="{.spec.ports[0].nodePort}" services my-sonar-sonarqube) && export NODE_IP=$(kubectl get nodes --namespace sonarqube -o jsonpath="{.items[0].status.addresses[0].address}")`{{execute}}